michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 </details>

 "Public Opinion and Nuclear Use: Evidence from Factorial Experiments" (with Tyler Bowen and Matt Graham).
-Forthcoming, <i>The Journal of Politics</i>. <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">Paper</a> and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">appendix</a>.
+Forthcoming, <i>The Journal of Politics</i>. <a href= "https://www.journals.uchicago.edu/doi/10.1086/720329">Article</a>, <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">pre-publication version</a>, and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">appendix</a>.

 <details>
   <summary>Abstract</summary>